 Eight years and seven generations later we are proud to offer you a selection of cuts.

-Not only can we reassure you of the provenance and care given to the herd by staff, Richard & Sally, but we can attribute this season's beef to Odin and Orion, 2 1/2yr old steers.
+Not only can we reassure you of the provenance and care given to the herd by Head Gardener Richard, but we can attribute this season's beef to Odin and Orion, 2 1/2yr old steers.
 A true connection to your food with minimal miles!

 Coton Longhorn Herd